shahabu0901/Email-Sender-Application/README.md

 # EmailSenderApplication
-Email Sender Application and Validation Email is Correct aur not send and Verify Emails
+Email Sender Application and Validation Email is Correct aur not send and Verify Email